zumasys/docs/site/jbase/jbc/case/README.md

 REPEAT
 ```

-In the above scenario, a single comment is printed depending on the value of "Answer".
+In the above scenario, a single comment is displayed depending on the value of "Answer".
 If "Answer" is not 1 or 2 then the default **CASE** 1 rule will be executed as a "catch all".

 Go back to [jBASE BASIC](./../README.md)